nachazo/scryfalldler/README.md

     * On this run, scryfalldler will not check for github updates

 `php scryfalldler -set C17`
- * Creates a zip file of cards images, this will contain 1 of each card from the set `C17`
+ * Createss a zip file of cards images, this will contain 1 of each card from the set `C17`
     * The card images are of default size, `large`
     * The zip file is placed in the default location, the scryfalldler directory
     * The zip file's name is defaulted to `C17`